Friday, October 25, 2024

 2 Corinthians 5:19

 What the NKJV calls 'impute', and the ESV here calls 'count against', is a Greek word 'logizomai', which basically means 'to take an inventory of' or 'to reckon'.
 God is not wishing to take an inventory of people's sins to use against them.
-(However if they don't come to Christ, their sins will still stand.
-He is the only effective sacrifice and mediator).

 When Christ came, His emphasis was on reconciliation.